julienmoeys/macrounchained/README.md

-[R][r] package for **batch simulation of substance properties and application patterns** with [MACRO][macro], a model of water flow and solute transport in macroporous soil, or its regulatory variant [MACRO In FOCUS][macroinfocus], including simulation of **Nth-order metabolites**.
+[R][r] package for **batch simulation of substance properties and application patterns** with [MACRO][macro], a model of water flow and solute transport in macroporous soil, or its regulatory variant [MACRO In FOCUS][macroinfocus].
+The package makes it possible to simulate **Nth-order metabolites**, including **[metabolites that are the degradation products of several substances](inst/more_tests/test_GW_10_multiple-paths.svg)** and cases where **several active substances give rise to the same metabolite**.
 The substance properties and application patterns that can be modified are currently those relevant for the groundwater scenario of MACRO In FOCUS.

 *   **Development status**: pre-release.
-Do not use for production purpose, as the interface may still evolve if needed, and some bugs may I come unnoticed despite all the tests.
+Do not use for production purpose, as the interface may still evolve if needed, and some bugs may have come unnoticed despite all the tests.

 *   **General information**: See [DESCRIPTION](DESCRIPTION)